-We chose to do this, by using very powerful libraries, such as Pandas and Numpy, available for Python.
+We chose to do this, by using very powerful libraries, such as “Pandas” and “Numpy”, available for Python.
 Those libraries allow us to process the datasets in a much faster and reliable way than by doing it either manually or using other programming languages such as C# or Java.